 MSLM faculty believe in creating personalized classroom environments and close-knit relationships with students, and core classes help students develop an essential managerial knowledge base.
 Students then customize the balance of coursework with either electives from one focused concentration or a more generalized program of study.
 The capstone course, built upon two or three required research courses, results in the research, writing, and presentation of either a thesis or an applied research project.

 La Verne offers four concentrations for graduate students in the Master’s in Leadership and Management program: Organizational Development, Human Resource Management, Nonprofit Management, and Aging Studies.
 By pursuing a concentration, students have the ability to choose a specialization that reflects a specific career path.
 Concentrations offer a variety of course options, including: Managing Groups and Teams, Negotiations and Bargaining, and Managing Nonprofits.
 These courses cover topics from human resource analysis to effective organization design.

 Flexibility for working professionals

-To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, Ontario, Oxnard, and Victorville, as well as at Vandenberg Air Force Base (VAFB) and Naval Base Ventura County (NBVC).
+To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, and Ontario, as well as at Vandenberg Air Force Base (VAFB) and Naval Base Ventura County (NBVC).